RamezzE/WebDevProject-Backend/README.md

 - MongoDB: NoSQL database used to store product and user data.
 - Express: Web application framework for building the server-side of the application.
-- React: JavaScript library for building the user interface.
 - Node.js: JavaScript runtime environment for executing server-side code.
 - EJS: Templating engine used for rendering dynamic content.
 - AJAX: Asynchronous JavaScript and XML for making asynchronous requests to the server.